Skip to main content

 3. Apply for a hardship payment.

-4. Borrow some money from a friend.
+4. Borrow some money from a friend or family member.

 5. Complain to her MP.